jl-wynen/pentinsula/README.md

 The read example shows how you can keep the file open by passing a file and dataset handle (the latter can be omitted) to the iterator.
 In the `write_iter` example, the file is opened automatically whenever data needs to be written.
 Both iterators support those two modes.

+# License

+Distributed under the MIT license.
+See `LICENSE` for more information.